 Since RLS is more annoying than dangerous, Grundland has never prescribed any medication for it.
 “It’s usually just a mild discomfort,” she says.
 “And while there are medications out there, none have been systematically tested in pregnancy.”
 Still, she adds, the condition can be disruptive and interfere with your quality of sleep, which means moms-to-be need to find some relief.

-If you’re experiencing RLS, here are some treatments to try: What you need to know before booking a prenatal massage
+If you’re experiencing RLS, here are some treatments to try:

 – “Exercise really does help, whether it’s simple stretches, yoga, walking or swimming,” Beaulieu says.

 –Try taking magnesium to help relax your muscles, suggests Beaulieu.
 You can take it in supplement form, but talk to your OB or midwife first and get their recommendation about dosage.